 In UK, representatives of pharmaceutical industry incentivise doctors working for National Health Service (NHS) to prescribe antidepressants for ailments ranging from insomnia to back pain.
 Each of this prescriptions is based on cherry-picked research results and, as well as lining the pockets of NHS doctors and sales people from Big Pharma, this practice sometimes causes people who previously only had physical pain to kill themselves.

 However, a large number of testimonies have been published where people stated that they were able to cure their myopia, even in the most severe cases, just by adopting certain visual habits and performing certain eye exercises.
-However, these claims are usually disputed by ophthalmologists, even though there was never a significant effort from their side to investigate them properly.
+However, these claims are usually disputed by ophthalmologists, even though there was never any significant effort from their side to investigate them properly.

 I had a mild myopia for at least 14 years and, over this period of time, it didn't get worse.
 I attribute it to the fact that I didn't follow the official advise made by ophthalmologists to wear glasses all the time.
 I wear mine only when I am legally required to do so, for example, when I drive.
 I can also testify that doing some of the popular eye exercises, such as palming, had some positive effect on my eyesight, even while the effect only lasted for a relatively short duration after the exercises.
 My myopia wasn't eliminated, but it's not possible to tell whether it's because the exercises aren't effective or because I never committed to doing them regularly due to their time-consuming nature.
-I have also observed that many people who have followed the advice to wear glasses all the time had their myopia worsening over years.
+I have also observed that many people whom unlike myself, have followed the advice to wear glasses all the time had their myopia worsening over years.

 Whether it is possible to improve your eyesight naturally, I don't know.
 However, I would not hold my breath for any proper scientific research in this area to happen.
 Ophthalmological research is funded by sales of glasses and eyesight correction surgeries, so it is very unlikely that the industry will be willing to research something that can, potentially, cut off the main sources of its income.

 The topic of tobacco addiction is another area where abuse of science happens.
-The idea that nicotine is addictive is so tightly embedded in the society, that hardly anybody ever questions it.
+The idea that nicotine is addictive is so tightly embedded in the society that hardly anybody ever questions it.
 However, some research indicates that nicotine is not addictive after all.

 One may think that the Big Tobacco industry would be fighting against the nicotine addiction hypothesis.
 Well, yes, this is precisely what the tobacco corporation did publicly in the past.
 However, it appears that Big Tobacco has actually been suppressing research results that suggested that nicotine is not addictive.

 Nicotine addiction hypothesis is actually quite a lucrative idea.
-Marketing smoking as a cool activity is effective at making people start smoking and making people believe that nicotine is addictive prevents people from stoping.
-As well as this, this hypothesis creates a market for whole range of nicotine products, such as plasters, chewing gums and, more recently, e-cigarettes.
+Marketing smoking as a cool activity is effective in making people start smoking and making people believe that nicotine is addictive prevents people from stoping.
+As well as this, this hypothesis creates a market for whole range of nicotine replacement products, such as plasters, chewing gums and, more recently, e-cigarettes.

-I used to smoke packet a day and I have been able to give up the habit for good just by convincing myself that, rather than being a full-blown addiction, smoking is just a habit, similar to picking your nose.
+I used to smoke a packet a day and I have been able to give up the habit for good just by convincing myself that, rather than being a full-blown addiction, smoking is just a habit, similar to picking your nose.
 I don't recall feeling any withdrawal symptoms after I had my last cigarette.
 Perhaps, this is similar to how people stop smoking with nicotine gums or plasters.
 It's not the nicotine that they consume, but mere belief that this is how they can stop smoking that helps them to ultimately kick the habit.